$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Universal Relations

+The universal relation between compactness and dimensionless tidal deformability in case of cold and $\beta$ equilibrated NSs are important for estimation of the size of the system from tidal properties.
+However during the early post-bounce evolution of PNSs, the radii and tidal deformabilities are both larger compared to its cold counterparts and using the cold universal relation on such systems may lead to incorrect estimate for the size of the systems.
+Also in the context of BNS post-merger remnants, the modification of $C-Love$ relation has implication on future gravitational wave detectors that probe tidal effects in hot NS remnants.
 In this section we study the sensitivity of nuclear and hypernuclear parameters on the $C-Love$ relations for the aforementioned two NS configurations with NY-matter and neutrino trapping.
 Constraints on these hot EOSs are $\chi$EFT + Astro.
 This relation can be described as a second order fit of compactness as a function of $\Lambda$ given below~\citep{Maselli_Cardoso_2013prd,Barman_Pradhan_2025prd,Raduta_Oertel_2020mnras},

-We show our results in Fig.\ref{fig:NY_C_Love} and along with it show comparison with fit relations obtained in our previous study~\citep{Barman_Pradhan_2025prd} (black curves).
+We show our results in Fig.\ref{fig:NY_C_Love} and also compare with fit relations obtained in our previous study~\citep{Barman_Pradhan_2025prd} (black curves).
 We see that for both cases the universality is maintained subject to the constraints from $\chi$EFT + Astro.
 For the $NY(1,0.4)$ case (see Fig.~\ref{subfig:NY_1_0.4_C_Love}), we see that the universal relation deviates considerably from~\cite{Barman_Pradhan_2025prd} fit for higher tidal deformability ($\Lambda>20000$).
 These deviations are qualitatively less prominent for the other NS configuration (see Fig.~\ref{subfig:NY_2_0.2_C_Love}). \\

-\cite{Barman_Pradhan_2025prd} fits were done in the $\nu$-free domain and since we saw in Sec.~\ref{subsec:nu_free_vs_trapped} that neutrino trapping can slightly alter radii of the NS configurations, it is expected that the $C-Love$ relation would change due to neutrinos being present in the thermal bath.
+In~\cite{Barman_Pradhan_2025prd} fits were done for hot NS in the $\nu$-free domain and since we saw in Sec.~\ref{subsec:nu_free_vs_trapped} that neutrino trapping can slightly alter radii of the NS configurations, it is expected that the $C-Love$ relation would change due to neutrinos being present in the thermal bath.
 Qualitatively relative $\nu_e$ fractions are higher in the $NY(1,0.4)$ case and therefore the deviation from~\cite{Barman_Pradhan_2025prd} fit is also large.
 We provide our modified fit relations for both of these NS configurations in Table~\ref{tab:c_love_fit}.
 In the bottom panel of Fig.~\ref{fig:NY_C_Love}, we show the percentage error for these fit relations and found that they are less than 15\%.